francesco11112/new_repository1/README.md

 # An Implimentation

 In this tutorial we will give a practical example of running the `solr-exporter` in a SolrCloud cluster.
-We will use a three node SolrCloud cluster with a Data Historian Collection and a Zookeeper ensemble (of three) and push metrics to Prometheus using the `solr-exporter`.
-Finally we will visualize the operating system metrics pulled by Prometheus, listening on http://localhost:9090 and the `solr-exporter` metrics listening on http://localhost:9854 via Grafana using some prebuilt dashboards.
+We will use a three node SolrCloud cluster with a Historian Collection and a Zookeeper ensemble (of three) and pull metrics from `solr-exporter` using Prometheus.
+Finally we will visualize the operating system and network metrics pulled by Prometheus, listening on http://localhost:9090 and the `solr-exporter` metrics listening on http://localhost:9854 , via Grafana using some prebuilt dashboards.
 The three cluster nodes have the following hostnames and IP addresses: hdpv1: 192.168.1.40, hdpv2:192.168.1.41, hdpv3:192.168.1.42.

 ## Zookeeper